ryan-mcclue/unsw/gens4015/final-project.md

 In *The Forever War*, scientific advancements are pursued in order to help win the war against an alien race known as the Taurans.
-The desire to create the ultimate war machine disrupts humanity's interation with nature, challenging what it means to be human.
+The desire to create the ultimate war machine disrupts humanity's interation with nature, thereby challenging what it means to be human.
 1. Disruption of Nature:
   * Extreme pychological manipulation and mind conditioning to alter natural thought processes.
     Soldiers have  their sense of empathy overridden in order to evoke intense hatred for the Taurans in battle.